My Analogue Childhood → Digital Adulthood…

 All the above Uni experiences and the variety of digital roles I have held, have all amalgamated to be quite valuable, even my business and finance degree came in very useful when I started my company.

-I have had many digital agency contracts and personal clients while consulting — work ranges from web design, banner designs, email marketing, on-page SEO, Web Accessibility, QA testing, International content management, front-end web development, advising web start-ups and small businesses.
+I have had many digital agency freelance contracts and personal clients while consulting — work ranges from web design, banner designs, email marketing, on-page SEO, Web Accessibility, QA testing, International content management, front-end web development, advising web start-ups and small businesses.

 BT, Farfetch, Media Arts Lab (TBWA), Hogarth Worldwide, Oliver, TH_NK, 9 Yards, Crab Creative, Iris Worldwide…